CompleteUnityDeveloper2/2_Terminal_Hacker/README.md

 1. How to chose your exact project folder name.
 2. Rename a project in Unity.
 3. Import your first asset pack.

+### 3 From Statements To Namespaces
+1. Practice creating and attaching a `.cs` script.
+2. An overview of the code that comes pre-written.